Dear Friends,

 How to Visit:

-Garden in the Woods is in Framingham, MA and can be visited daily.
+Garden in the Woods is in Framingham, MA, and can be visited daily.
 There is also an onsite shop that sells many of the native woodland plants that are featured in the gardens (including a huge variety of Trillium).
+Go with an empty trunk so you can load up!

 I so enjoy your blog!
 The last photo of the installation reminds me of Andy Goldsworthy’s work, could it be that is why it seems familiar?